-Methods based around simulation are typically termed Monte Carlo methods, following Metropolis and Ulam (1949), although a few authors (such as Ripley (1987)) avoid the term.
+Methods based around simulation are typically termed Monte Carlo methods, following Metropolis and Ulam (1949).
 One characterization of such methods was given by Halton (1970):

 Representing the solution of a problem as a parameter of a hypothetical population, and using a random sequence of numbers to construct a sample of the population, from which statistical estimates of the parameter can be obtained.